Visa requirements for Bulgarian citizens

 Visa requirements for Bulgarian citizens are administrative entry restrictions by the authorities of other states placed on citizens of Bulgaria.

-As of 2025, Bulgarian citizens had visa-free or visa on arrival access to 177 countries and territories, ranking the Bulgarian passport 13th overall in terms of travel freedom (tied with the passports of Romania), according to the Henley & Partners Passport Index.
+As of 2026, Bulgarian citizens had visa-free or visa on arrival access to 177 countries and territories, ranking the Bulgarian passport 11th overall in terms of travel freedom (tied with the passport of Romania), according to the Henley & Partners Passport Index.